erantapaa/haskell-browser-mods/README.md

 ## Installation

-The extension is currently available for Sarafi and Chrome.
+The extension is currently available for Safari and Chrome.

 For Chrome users, load the unpacked extension located in the `chrome` directory.

 For Safari users, load the extension located in the directory `safari/haskell-browser-mods.safariextension`.

+Caveat: This extension works by injecting JS + CSS and by modifying the DOM of the pages of various Haskell-related websites.
+It goes without saying that the extension may cease to work if the structure of these sites change.

 ## Tour